 When handling optics, one should always wear gloves.
 This is especially true when working with zinc selenide, as it is a hazardous material.
-For your
+For your safety, please follow all proper precautions, including wearing gloves when handling these lenses and thoroughly washing your hands afterward.
+Due to the low hardness of ZnSe, additional care should be taken to not damage these lenses.
+Click here to download a pdf of the MSDS for ZnSe.

 Specifications

 Substrate Material Laser-Grade Zinc Selenide ^a

-AR Coating Range 7 - 12 μm
+AR Coating Range 8 - 12 μm

-Reflectance over Coating <1%
+Reflectance over Coating Range (Avg.) <1.5%

 Damage Threshold ^b 5 J/cm 2 (10.6 μm, 100 ns, 1 Hz, Ø0.478 mm)

-Diameter Tolerance +0.00/-0.10 mm
+Diameter Tolerance +0.00/-0.10

-Thickness Tolerance ±0.1 mm
+Thickness Tolerance ±0.2 mm

 Focal Length Tolerance ±1%

 Surface Quality 60-40 Scratch-Dig

-Surface Flatness (Plano Side) λ/2

-Spherical Surface Power ^c (Convex Side) 3λ/2
+Spherical Surface Power ^c 3λ/2

-Surface Irregularity (Peak to Valley) λ/2
+Spherical Surface Irregularity (Peak to Valley) λ/2

-Centration <3 arcmin
+Centration ≤3 arcmin

-Clear Aperture Ø1/2" Lenses: >Ø10.16 mm Ø1" Lenses: >Ø20.32 mm
+Clear Aperture 80% of Diameter

 Design Wavelength 10.6 μm

-- · Click Link for Detailed Specifications on the Substrate. - Limited by the Antireflection Coating - Much like surface flatness for flat optics, spherical surface power is a measure of the deviation between the surface of the curved optic and a calibrated reference gauge, typically for a 633 nm source, unless otherwise stated.
+- a.
+Click Link for Detailed Specifications on the Substrate - b.
+Limited by the Antireflection Coating - c.
+Much like surface flatness for flat optics, spherical surface power is a measure of the deviation between the surface of the curved optic and a calibrated reference gauge, typically for a 633 nm source, unless otherwise stated.
 This specification is also commonly referred to as surface fit.